 Hyde Park provides a unique habitat for a diverse variety of species of flora and fauna and positive changes in management practices have encouraged new species to adopt the park as their home!
 The creation of the meadow area gives a flavour of how Hyde Park looked in the past and has become more diverse year on year since its creation and of special delight to visitors is the sight of butterflies feeding from the native wildflowers in the meadow.

 Trees, shrub beds and and an abundance of herbaceous plantings provide rich habitats for song birds including robins, dunnocks and tits.
 Look out for small groups of long tailed tits that hop from tree to tree looking for insects and nesting materials.
 Sadly, over feeding of aggressive feral pigeons and squirrels threatens the native song birds as they are not able to compete with these robust pests.

 Goose Duckling: The Serpentine attracts a large number of wildfowl, many of which are winter visitors to the park.
 Look out for the exotic looking great crested grebes and their spectacular mating rituals.
 The lake also attracts a large number of insects that and thereby provides a perfect feeding ground for bats.
 The best place to view bats is on Dell Bridge around dusk and also close to Serpentine Bridge.

 Much of the wildlife in the park goes unnoticed by the majority of visitors.
-This includes a large number of ‘minibeasts’ such as beetles, bees and a host of ground foraging insects.
+This includes a host of ‘minibeasts’ such as beetles, bees and other varieties of ground foraging insects.
 These insects are a vital component of the park ecosystem and the creation and protection of their habitats is very important for the overall health of the park.

 Look out for other exotic and unusual visitors which descend on Hyde Park from time to time.
 Recent sightings have included a black swan, a buzzard and egyptian geese.